smangham/fo4-loads-v2/README.md

 ![# Loads of Ammo v2](Docs/Loads_v2/Assets/title.png)
 Create variant ammunition types and switch them on the fly.
 Also allows you to adjust your scope type and zoom, use a range of alternate fire modes, or even equip secondary weapons like under-barrel grenade launchers.

+### Credits

+Thanks to [PsyWarrior84](https://next.nexusmods.com/profile/psywarrior84) for helping push me to get this done!

 ## Introduction

 Build an ammunition workbench and some ammo variants,